Quick Summary

 Other social entrepreneurs in India include Madhav Dhir and Rajendra Joshi.
 They have also made significant contributions towards healthcare and employment respectively.
 There are many such social entrepreneurship examples in India.

 However, social entrepreneurship is still a growing sector in India.
-It faces challenges such as limited resources, lack of awareness and government policies.
+Social entrepreneurs in India face challenges such as limited resources, lack of awareness, and insufficient government policies.

 Innovative, low-investment ideas for the hidden entrepreneur in you!
 Explore our guide on Business Ideas.